JudeDavis1/transient/docker/README.md

 $ docker system prune
 ```
 This will remove all unused containers, networks, images (both dangling and unreferenced), and optionally, volumes.
+You _may_ have to run it periodically to avoid this issue.